Prompts·February 18, 2026·2 min read

 There's a specific kind of first message that kills a roleplay chat instantly: a long biography, a vague "hey", or an opener that forces the character to do all the setup.

-The goal is simple: give the character something to react to, and give yourself a lane to steer.
+The goal is simple: give the character something to react to, and give yourself a clean lane to steer.

-Bucket 1: Scene starters (easy momentum)
+1) Scene starter (easy momentum)

 • "I'm already here.
 Tell me what you notice first when you see me."